Instructions for authors

 J.R.
 Brown and F. Smith, Finite element method for Navier-Stokes equation.
-ESAIM: M2AN (to appear).
+To appear in: ESAIM: M2AN (2020).

 J.M.
 Paul, Finite Element Method for Navier-Stokes Equation.
 EDP Sciences (1995).

 J.M.
 Smith, J.R.
-Brown and C. Green, A parallel algorithm based on multi-parameter asymptotic error expansion, in Proc. of Conference on Scientific Computing, C. Brown Ed., EDP Sciences, Les Ulis (2001) 401-420.
+Brown and C. Green, A parallel algorithm based on multi-parameter asymptotic error expansion, in Proc. of Conference on Scientific Computing, Edited by C. Brown.
+EDP Sciences, Les Ulis (2001) 401-420.

 J.M.
 Smith, Finite element method for Navier-Stokes equation.
 Ph.D. thesis, University of Paris XI, France (1990).